Kyouroga/SimpleKiss/README.md

 # SimpleKiss

-SimpleKiss is a Paper plugin for small, proximity-based kiss effects in Minecraft.
+SimpleKiss is a plugin for small, proximity-based kiss effects in Minecraft.
 Players sneak, look at another player, and hold the aim long enough to trigger heart particles.

 ## Features